tellor-io/TIPs/TIPs/Drafts/TIP 11 - New Supported Data - ETHJPY.md

 https://docs.google.com/spreadsheets/d/1lVE4gNNeRZiOsOjRl3u0jBO6u5szxT5ZXDlhsh9AbRA/edit#gid=775297008

 ### Price source description
-1. CoinGecko: Proposed as the primary source as it is an aggregated price from various DEXes & CEXes, considered a fairly stable & objective feed.
+1. CoinGecko: Proposed as the primary source as it is an aggregated price from various DEXes & CEXes, considered a fairly stable & objective price source.
 1. Bitflyer: Proposed as the secondary source as it is the biggest CEX in Japan offering the ETH/JPY pair directly, considered a good indication of liquidity.
-1. Bitfinex: Proposed as the tertiary source as it is (probably) the biggest CEX outside Japan offering the ETH/JPY pair directly, considered a good off-shore feed.
+1. Bitfinex: Proposed as the tertiary source as it is (probably) the biggest CEX outside Japan offering the ETH/JPY pair directly, considered a good off-shore price source.